yyu2002/MessagingApp/README.md

 # Text Messaging App

-Currently a work-in-progress of an Android messaging app that I'm working on as a personal project.
-Built in Java.
-Utilizes Firebase.

-The main functionalities will include chats, group chats, and contacts.
+Android messaging app that that allows user to login, sign up, logout, as well as perform direct messaging and group messaging.
+Users can store contacts as well.